 I found another Olympus XA-series camera at a thrift store for $3 (marked $5.99, half-off sale day).
 Of course, it's an XA1, which is the fixed-focus selenium-meter version.
 It's got the quality D-Zuiko optics, but it's more like an instamatic than its rangefinder XA brethren.

-I found some images of the XA1 manual online, and though they're tiny scans, I thought this was cute:
+I found some images of the XA1 manual online.

 The XA1 has a somewhat mechanically complicated and seemingly delicate system to prevent you from shooting before the flash unit recharges, or from taking double exposures.
 On the specimen I have, you can't release the shutter or wind the film winder unless the flash unit is attached and turned on.
 So add repairing this thing to the list of stuff I really shouldn't have time to do, but do anyway.